Will the Election Impact the EV Tax Credit?

 (Image credit: Getty Images)

-This year’s November presidential election is expected to spotlight many issues and perspectives of the presidential nominees, including the EV tax credit.
+This year’s presidential election spotlighted many tax issues and perspectives, including the EV tax credit.

 Subscribe to Kiplinger’s Personal Finance